akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 The RFP schedule set out herein represents the State of Alaska's best estimate of the schedule that will be followed.
-If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted by the same number of days.
-All times are Alaska Standard Time (AKST).
+If a component of this schedule, such as the deadline for receipt of proposals, is delayed, the rest of the schedule may be shifted by the same number of days. **All times are Alaska Prevailing Time.**

 -   Issue RFP on 2/19/2021

--   Deadline for receipt of questions on 3/1/2021 by 4pm AKST
+-   Deadline for receipt of questions on 3/1/2021 by 4pm

--   Deadline for receipt of proposals on 3/12/2021 by 4pm AKST
+-   Deadline for receipt of proposals on 3/26/2021 by 4pm

 -   Proposal Evaluation Committee complete evaluation by 4/2/2021